Accounting Schools in New Hampshire

 Dartmouth College (Hanover, NH)

-Dartmouth College is one of the best-known universities in the US, and through its Tuck School of Business the college offers a master’s degree in Business Administration that can help students prepare for the Uniform CPA exam.
-Supplemented by elective courses under educational groups organized to focus on each aspect of a graduate education, aspiring accountants can prepare for successful careers.
+Dartmouth College is one of the best-known universities in the US, and through its Tuck School of Business the college offers a Master of Business Administration (MBA) degree that can help students prepare for the Uniform CPA Exam.
+Supplemented by elective courses under educational groups organized to focus on each aspect of graduate education, aspiring accountants can prepare for successful careers.
 Core courses required to earn the degree include Analysis for General Managers; Financial Measurement, Analysis, and Reporting; and Decision Science.
 Students complete a first-year project that is centered on finding solutions to a real-world problem, with students working in small groups with assigned roles under the supervision of a faculty advisor.
 One of the program highlights is its individualized attention to students, made possible in part by a small student body and a school-wide commitment to student success.
-Dartmouth College is ranked #10 in National Universities by US News.
+Dartmouth College is ranked #12 (tie) in National Universities by US News.

 Southern New Hampshire University (Manchester, NH)

-Southern New Hampshire University offers a Master’s of Science in Accounting (MSA) with one of three elective concentrations: Auditing, Forensic Accounting, or Taxation.
-Any one of these three tracks will help students set the foundation for a successful accountancy career and meet the requirements for the Uniform CPA exam.
+Southern New Hampshire University offers a Master’s of Science in Accounting (MSA) with four elective concentrations: Auditing, Forensic Accounting, Management Accounting, or Taxation.
+Each of these tracks help students set the foundation for a successful accountancy career and meet the requirements for the Uniform CPA Exam.
 Students with an undergraduate accounting degree may additionally earn a graduate certificate in Forensic Accounting and Fraud Examination by adding one elective course.
-With full-time study, the 36 credit hour program can be completed in 15 months.
+With full-time study, the 36-credit hour program can be completed in 15 months.
 Whether full- or part-time, students take courses in 10-week terms, which allows for flexibility in scheduling and pace.
 Courses offered include Multinational Corporate Management, Advanced Topics in Financial Reporting, Business Law, and Quantitative Analysis for Decision Making.
 The MSA can be completed through traditional on-campus study or entirely through an online program.
-US News notes the university’s small class sizes and flexible courses that combine traditional and online learning.
+US News ranks SNHU #112 (tie) in Regional Universities (North) due to the university’s small class sizes and flexible courses that combine traditional and online learning.

 University of New Hampshire (Durham, NH)

-University of New Hampshire’s Peter T. Paul College of Business and Economics has a Master of Science in Accounting Program with a history of excellent job placement rates at graduation.
-This one year program places an emphasis on technical accounting knowledge and the development of analytical and communication skills.
+University of New Hampshire’s Peter T. Paul College of Business and Economics has a Master of Science (MS) in Accounting Program with a history of excellent job placement rates at graduation.
+This one-year program places an emphasis on technical accounting knowledge and the development of analytical and communication skills.
 The full-time program takes place on an accelerated nine-month track, meaning students with an undergraduate degree in accounting can earn their master’s in less than one year.
 A two-year track is available for students with undergraduate degrees in non-business majors.
-The curriculum focuses on relevance in accounting skills and knowledge and includes courses such as Corporate Taxation, Forensic Accounting and Fraud Examination, Advanced Business Law, and Accounting Theory and Research.
-The Peter T. Paul College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business.
-US News ranks University of New Hampshire #97 in National Universities.
+The curriculum focuses on relevance in accounting skills and knowledge and includes courses such as Corporate Taxation; Forensic Accounting and Fraud Examination; Advanced Business Law; and Accounting Theory and Research.
+The Peter T. Paul College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+US News ranks University of New Hampshire #106 (tie) in National Universities.

 Top Accounting Firms for Graduates in New Hampshire